farkon00/cont/README.md

 __Cont__ is compiled concatenative programming language written in Python and heavily inspired by [Porth](https://gitlab.com/tsoding/porth).

 # Examples
+You can find more examples in tests folder.

 ## Hello world
 ```
 include std.cn